Jasonzhou97/tp/docs/UserGuide.md

 Finds reservations by the specified phone number(s).

-Format: `findp PHONE_NUMBER`
+Format: `findp PHONE_NUMBER [PHONE_NUMBER...]`

+* More than one phone number parameter is allowed.
 * Partial phone numbers will not be accepted. e.g., `9123` will not match `91234567`
+* Only reservations scheduled for today or tomorrow are considered.

 Examples:
 * `findp 98765432` returns all reservations made by the person with phone number 98765432.
 * `findp 91234567 98765432` returns all reservations made by the people with phone numbers 91234567 and 98765432.
-* Only reservations scheduled for today or tomorrow are considered.

 ### Finding reservations by time: `findt`